-Will we require support to bring Appraisal Connector™ to our School/Centre?
+Will We Need Support to Bring Appraisal Connector™ to Our School/Centre?

 It depends… are you looking for a quick fix to your current appraisal system?
 Or are you looking for a vehicle that drives systemic change and impacts on the culture of your workplace?